LinkedEarth/LeapFROGS/chapters/module7.md

 Tutorials tend to go more in depth about the concepts and give examples about scientific workflows that can be constructed from the various functionalities.
 PyOpenSci provides a good overview on [tutorials](https://www.pyopensci.org/python-package-guide/documentation/write-user-documentation/create-package-tutorials.html).
 We recommend that you use annotated [Jupyer Notebook](https://jupyter.org) to describe the workflows that you can coalesce in a [Jupyter Book](https://jupyterbook.org/en/stable/intro.html).
 Jupyter Book can be made fully executable through [myBinder](https://mybinder.org) so your users can also experiment with your code.
 We provide a tutorial on how to setup and use myBinder [here](https://linked.earth/LeapFROGS/module6).

 Here is a list of tutorials maintained by LinkedEarth:
-- [Tutorials for Pyleoclim](http://linked.earth/PyleoTutorials/intro.html), a sofware package for the analysis of paleoclimate data.
+- [Tutorials for Pyleoclim](http://linked.earth/PyleoTutorials/intro.html), a software package for the analysis of paleoclimate data.
 - [Tutorials for PyLiPD](http://linked.earth/pylipdTutorials/intro.html), a software package to work with datasets in the LiPD format.

 Other science galleries you may want to look at: